-We have audited the internal control over financial reporting of HEICO Corporation and subsidiaries (the "Company") as of October 31, 2014, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+We have audited the internal control over financial reporting of HEICO Corporation and subsidiaries (the "Company") as of October 31, 2015, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Annual Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Astroseal Products Mfg.
+Corporation, Midwest Microwave Solutions, Inc., Aerospace & Commercial Technologies, LLC, Thermal Energy Products, Inc., Harter Aerospace, LLC and Aeroworks International Holding B.V. (collectively, the "Excluded Acquisitions"), which were acquired during 2015 and whose financial statements constitute 14.1% of total assets and 5.3% of net sales of the Company's consolidated financial statement amounts as of and for the year ended October 31, 2015.
+Accordingly, our audit did not include the internal control over financial reporting of the Excluded Acquisitions.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.